-Let’s Face It – Year-Long Course – on The Kara Bullock network 50 lessons from 26 teachers featuring faces and figures and is in it’s seventh year.
+Let’s Face It – Year-Long Course – on The Kara Bullock network 50 lessons from 26 teachers featuring faces and figures and is in its the seventh year.

-Wanderlust is headed up by Kasia Avery and runs a little different every year.
-I participated in 2022 and this year each weej features a star art supply and techniques using that supply by different teachers.
+Wanderlust is headed up by Kasia Avery and runs a little differently every year.
+I participated in 2022 and this year each week features a star art supply and techniques using that supply by different teachers.
 This class has been going on since 2019.

 Lifebook hosted by Tamara Laport is the first course I took and the first recognizable face in 2017.
 Tamara’s course has a main lesson each week with 1 or 2 bonus lessons included.
 I found some of my very favorite teachers in the 3 years I took this course.
 Her teachers tend to have a bit of a spiritual spin to them as well as delving into their thoughts on what art means to them.

-Bad Ass Art Journaling – led by Tiare Smith starts with creating a handmade journal following with classes filling up the journal.
+Bad Ass Art Journaling – led by Tiare Smith starts with creating a handmade journal followed with classes filling up the journal.

 Ugly Art Club – Run by Tiffany Goff Smith, Kristen Petersen & DeeDee Catron.
 This is actually a month-by-month course opened quarterly for new members.
 3 mini-lesson prompts per month by the 3 leaders and a guest teacher.